 Marketers love to deliver brilliant creative campaigns and set the strategy in motion, but what happens when the time comes to deliver the strategy globally?

-International campaigns typically originate in the home market, where the lead agency and central team are based.
+Global marketing campaigns typically originate in the home market, where the lead agency and central team are based.
 In the beginning, the main focus is on the big idea and campaign strategy.
 The first stage of the process is a melting pot of creative thinking, from a group of talented creatives who have knowledge of the product and personal experience of the home culture.

 The next step is where things can start to go awry, as the campaign originated in one market sets to conquer other territories, relying at best on a network of local marketers, at worst on assumptions and chance.

-So how can you stay in control and deliver a consistent global campaign that resonates across all markets — on time and to budget?
+So how can you stay in control and deliver a consistent global marketing campaign that resonates across all markets — on time and to budget?

-Here’s a round-up of where global campaigns can go pear-shaped, and what you can do to ensure yours stays on track:
+Here’s a round-up of where global marketing campaigns can go pear-shaped, and what you can do to ensure yours stays on track:

 1. The creative ideas won’t translate